nearform/udaru/docs/spec.md

 ### Organization Management

-SuperUser logs in and creates a new Organization, giving it a name and an OrgAdmin user.
+SuperUser logs in[1][2] and creates a new Organization[3], giving it a name and an OrgAdmin user.
 The backend logic then is as follows:

 * lookup user and get all the Policies attached to the user
 * check if any of the policies grant the user access to the 'authorization:organization:create' action on the 'authorization:' resource